2020 New Mexico Senate election

 The 2020 New Mexico Senate elections took place as part of the biennial United States elections.
 New Mexico voters elected state senators in all 42 of the state senate's districts.
 State senators serve four-year terms in the New Mexico Senate.

-A primary election on June 2, 2020 determined which candidates will appear on the November 3 general election ballot.
+A primary election on June 2, 2020, determined which candidates will appear on the November 3 general election ballot.

-Summary of results
+Results

 Closest races

 Seats where the margin of victory was under 10%: